lukedsmalley/oo-kernel-hacking/README.md

 ## Workspace Details
 This repository contains the Linux kernel 5.5.2 and Busybox 1.31 source trees that are used to build a minimal bootable Linux system as described by the practical references below.

-After cloning this repository, run `setup.sh` to do `make suchandsuchconfig` and whatever else under the covers, creating the `build` and `tree-snapshots` directories. `tree-snapshots` contains listings of the subdirectories of `build`, which can be compared with `treetool` if you want to see what configuration and building actually do.
+After cloning this repository, run `setup.sh` to do `make suchandsuchconfig` and whatever else happens under the covers, creating the `build` and `tree-snapshots` directories. `tree-snapshots` contains listings of the subdirectories of `build`, which can be compared with `treetool` if you want to see what configuration and building actually do.

 Run `build.sh` to build the kernel, busybox, and initial RAM-disk (initramfs/initrd) in `build`.
+If you pass arguments to this script, they get passed to `make`.
+Use `-jN` to do N parts of the build concurrently, where N <= your CPU thread count.

 Run `start-qemu` to launch the kernel and initramfs in the QEMU emulator.